Kymorphia/gi-d/README.md

 There are several commands which modify the behavior of binding generation.
 These are described in more detail below:
  * **generate** - This command is used to indicate if init methods and/or binding functions should be automatically generated.
    By default class/structure definition files do not automatically generate methods.
-   This command can be used to instruct gi-d to generate init methods `//!generate init` or bind other instance/class methods `//!generate funcs`.
+   This command can be used to instruct gidgen to generate init methods `//!generate init` or bind other instance/class methods `//!generate funcs`.
  * **import** - Add a D import to the list of imports for the current class/structure.
  * **info** - Used for defining values in dub.json package files.
 It takes a name, which is one of: name, description, copyright, authors, or license.
    The second parameter is the value to assign.
 The **authors** info value can be assigned multiple times, to be used when there are multiple authors.
    Example: `//!info description "GObject introspection D binding repository"`
- * **kind** - Override the **kind** of a type. gi-d automatically determines what kind a type is (Basic, String, Object, etc).
+ * **kind** - Override the **kind** of a type. gidgen automatically determines what kind a type is (Basic, String, Object, etc).
-   This command takes a type identifier followed by the kind label, which can be obtained from executing `./gi-d --dump-kinds`.
+   This command takes a type identifier followed by the kind label, which can be obtained from executing `./gidgen --dump-kinds`.
    For example: `//!kind OptionEntry Simple`
  * **merge** - This causes the current repo to be merged with another named repo identified by it's namespace.
-   The gi-d distributed bindings use this for merging GLib, GObject, and Gid into a single library to resolve mutual dependency issues.
+   The giD Package Repository distribution use this for merging GLib, GObject, and Gid into a single library to resolve mutual dependency issues.
    For example: `//!merge GLib`
  * **reserved** - Identify a reserved word, which will cause any instances of it in binding symbols to have an underscore appended to it.
    This is primarily used for identifying all D language reserved words.
 For example: `//!reserved version`.